Adjacent to the media center lies Piedmont's new innovation lab. What goes on in an innovation lab? Showing might be easier than telling:

 After the interview, Lia and Sam toured Piedmont and even found their class photos still hanging on the lobby wall.
 Below are some images of the family touring the school and reconnecting with old classmate Mr. O'Neill.

 Piedmont is proud of these alum and grateful for their gift.
-We are gifting them with a Piedmont Pirate hoodie and a "Piedmont You Know" T-shirt they admired in the case!
+So they can show their Piedmont pride, we gifted them with a hoodie and a "Piedmont You Know" T-shirt they admired in the case!

 Thank you and your family, Lia and Sam, from all of us at Piedmont!